 With the aid of an occupational therapist, guidance is given in assisted living, personal care and daily activities.
 A healthy lifestyle plays an important role and attention is given to exercise, recreation, and nutrition.

 Primary medical care is available by qualified medical staff, with referrals to specialist services.

 Carers play a role in the daily living/rhythm, assist with personal care, monitor and assist with emotional and social needs and prevention of touch deprivation with specified activities as part of their caregiving.

 Sheltered and therapeutic work areas

 At Horizon House each person is gets the opportunity to make a dignified contribution to their own livelihood by working in a normalised life setting.
 The residents join one of nine work teams with supervision, based on their levels of functioning and interests.
-These work areas provide therapeutic value along with all the benefits of a proper job – servitude, acknowledgement, pride, self-esteem, companionship, quality of life and hope.
+These work areas provide therapeutic value along with all the benefits of a proper job – self-esteem, acknowledgement, pride, companionship, quality of life and hope.
 The services and products we create are sold and provide an important income stream for Horizon House.

 The rhythm of life is different for older people and since we have many people who fall in this group, we founded Club Phoenix.
 We adapt stimulation and activities to specifically suit the needs of this group.
 Club Phoenix can still be creative and constructive, but they don’t have to attend the work areas.
 They enjoy spending their time in their own way or going on outings.

 Socialising, sports and outdoor activities form an important part of the residents’ daily lives.
 The Centre is built on 12,5 hectares and has a swimming pool and beautiful gardens with walk-ways.
 Programmes to promote a healthy lifestyle include health and fitness groups, walking groups, exercise sessions in the gym and pool, and low impact groups.